cdiasperera/cppHelper/README.md

   copy in `$HOME/.cpphelper/exercise/`.
 They will automatically be copied.
 * Make sure to fill out `$HOME/.cpphelper/metadata.txt` to create a `metadata.txt` file as well.
+* The file that is placed at the top of every exercise (providing a summary for it) is named `summary.txt`.
 * Sometimes these files might contain strings that are based on the set number or the exercise number.
 Instead of the number put either of the following
   strings: